ZFS: Create a writable clone of a filesystem

 A ZFS clone is a writable copy of a snapshot of a filesystem.
-Phew.
-It's much simpler than that sounded.
+Fortunately, a ZFS clone is much simpler than its definition sounds.
 While a filesystem snapshot is read-only, a writable version can be created through cloning.
-Just like snapshots, clones are very quick to create and use no additional space when they are created.
+Just like snapshots, clones are quick to create and use no additional space when they are created.

 zfs snapshot techrx/rex@060614